2020 soundOn Festival of Modern Music

 Thresholds, January 9-12, 2020

-The Athenaeum Music & Arts Library is pleased to announce Thresholds, the 13th Annual soundON Festival of Modern Music.
-The four-day long series of concerts, performances, workshops, lectures, and art is curated by Colin McAllister.
+The Athenaeum Music & Arts Library is pleased to announce Thresholds, the 13th Annual soundON Festival of Modern Music, a three-day long series of concerts curated by Colin McAllister.

 In the Confessions, St. Augustine wrote about the distentio animi, the distension of the mind that refers to its stretching out in relation to past and future, a three-fold present known in memory, attention, and expectation.
 This is an analogue to what musicians would call “performative time,” or perhaps, what Gabriel Motzkin calls “abnormal time,” a transcendent state that can be experienced only at those rare moments when the normal, everyday world loses its meaning, thus making this kind of time more authentic.
 The 13th edition of the SoundON Festival of Modern Music explores these rarified states, these journeys to thresholds of space, time, memory and perception.